srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 external procedures
 3. Learn how to use array syntax, modules, functions, and subroutines

-## Systems of $N$ particles interactive through pairwise additive Lennard-Jones potentials
+## System of $N$ particles interacting through pairwise additive Lennard-Jones potentials

 For a system of $N$ particles in 3D space interacting through pairwise additive Lennard-Jones potentials: